Natural gas furnaces need sufficient space and airflow to heat correctly.

 - Used filters

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors all over your home.
+If you have a cat, situate your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the smelly odors around your home.

-You should also regularly clean by your furnace to block dust from building up.
+You should also regularly clean by your furnace to prevent dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Safford, B&D Air Conditioning can expertly meet your needs.
-Our highly trained technicians can repair any HVAC model or brand.
+Whether you need furnace replacement or routine maintenance in Safford, B&D Air Conditioning can expertly handle your needs.
+Our highly trained technicians can work on any furnace model or brand.